olewsaa/Yacht-computer/RPi-settings.md

 Select option 7 advances options and open it.
 - Overscan, this can help if the screen appear too large for the display.
 I had to set this option when connecting to a TV HDMI input (using a computer terminal with HDMI=>DVI adaper is fixes this automatic).
-- Memory split, the recomendation is to use 64 MiB.
+- Memory split, the recommendation is to use 64 MiB.
 There are only 1024 MiB in total so setting this too high may reduce the amount of memory for OpenCPN and OS.
 Some gamers suggest 256 MiB.
-- Resolution, a monitor might communcate with the GPU (graphical processing Unit) and suggest a default.
+- Resolution, a monitor might communicate with the GPU (graphical processing Unit) and suggest a default.
-In other cases you migth select a suitable resolution, a HD TV can tackle 1920x1080.
+In other cases you might select a suitable resolution, a HD TV can tackle 1920x1080.
 - GL driver, OpenGL is needed, both Full KMS driver and Fake KMS driver works, suggestions from gamers is to use the full KMS.